Honor Cords and Graduation Stoles

 Bachelor's Degree candidates may be eligible to wear one of the following cords during Commencement.
 Distribution will take place upon arrival at the Arena at 11:30 am for the 1 pm ceremony and at 5:30 pm for the 7pm ceremony on April 30, 2016.

 Honor's Cords (Gold Cord)

-Graduation honors are announced at the Undergraduate Commencement Ceremony for all eligible fall, spring and summer candidates.
-Honors are determined by a student's cumulative grade point average at the completion of the Spring 2013 semester.
-Honors designation will not be available prior to graduation rehearsal.
+Graduation honors are announced at the April Commencement Ceremonies for all qualified Bachelor's Degrees.
+Honors are determined by a student's cumulative grade point average at the completion of the Spring 2016 semester.
+This means all official transcripts for other schools or colleges must be received in the Office of the University Registrar by 4:00 pm on Friday, April 22 to be considered for honors eligibility.
 Honors announced at the ceremony are conditional upon completion of all requirements in accordance with University policies.